 Maintaining a low-fat, healthy diet may help prevent or control pancreatitis.
 Avoiding alcohol and smoking may also help.

-Know the Signs to Stay on Track
+Know the signs to stay on track

 If you have diabetes, nausea can be a sign of something more serious.
-Knowing the potential culprits and how to treat or prevent this uncomfortable side effect is key to keeping your diabetes management on track.
+Knowing the potential causes and how to treat or prevent this uncomfortable side effect is key to keeping your diabetes management on track.